kliffom/Covid19-Italy-Counter/README.md

 Download the files in the repository and put 'covid-gui.py' and the 'img' folder in the same directory.

 # Run
 Using a terminal window, move into the directory where 'covid-gui.py' is located.
 In Linux is "cd /path/to/file".
 Then run the script using "python3 covid-gui.py".
 Don't run it outside of the folder, like with "python3 path/covid-gui.py" or it will not work.
+If you want to run the improved version, use "python3 covid-gui-2-0.py"

-# Beta
+# Improved re-coded version
-The "covid-gui-2.py" application is a beta version.
-I'm adding some feature, other are missing for now so it's in a separate file.
+The "covid-gui-2-0.py" application is an improved re-coded version of the original one.
+I didn't like how I coded the first one, and I had problems adding some features, so I decided to re-code it in order to add those features.
+The GUI and all of the functions are the same as before.
+In this version I added a local download of the data in 3 .csv files (one for Italy, one for all of the regions, and one for the Basilicata) in order to get the difference in every data between today and yesterday.
+The first time you will start the application, in every data it will show "(+0)" instead of the actual number, because "yesterday" data are missing.
+The day after it will show the right number.
+Unfortunately you have to run the application everyday, at around 19:00 CEST, so it can download the latest data.
+I also added a backup function for the .csv files.
+You can disable it by changing to false the flags:
+- 'backup_mode_nazione'
+- 'backup_mode_regione'
+'- backup_mode_basilicata'